I engaged customers thanks to an IoT app

 My Role: Product Designer

-SPXflow manufactures equipment for heavy industries.
-Unplanned equipment downtime can cost clients up to $30,000 per hour, and parts procurement can take up to several weeks.
+SPXFlow manufactures equipment for heavy industries.
+Unplanned downtime can cost clients up to $30,000 per hour.
+Parts procurement may take weeks.
+Customers turned to third-party

 the brief